Pudendal Neuralgia - Severe Pelvic Pain - Symptoms, Treatments

 Other Modifications I Have Introduced to the Pudendal Neurolysis Surgery

-3. Use of a pain pump that delivers a local anesthetic to the nerve for about seven days after surgery.
-This decreases pain levels and is thought to reverse central sensitization (the memory of pain in the brain).
-This step may lead to a faster recovery and resolution of pain after surgery.
+The use of a pain pump that delivers a local anesthetic to the nerve for about seven days after surgery can significantly decrease pain levels.
+This continuous infusion of anesthetic helps to reverse central sensitization, which is the memory of pain in the brain.
+By reducing pain and central sensitization, patients may experience a faster recovery and resolution of pain after surgery.

 AZZCCPP - Pudendal Neuralgia - A microscope is used for transgluteal pudendal surgery, with a NIMS monitor for monitoring the nerve during surgery.A microscope is used for transgluteal pudendal surgery, with a NIMS monitor for monitoring the nerve during surgery.